ralna/GALAHAD/doc/C/rst-dir/blls.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
+This is an example of how to use the package to solve a bound-constrained linear least-squares problem; the code is available in
-the code is available in $GALAHAD/src/blls/C/bllst.c .
+$GALAHAD/src/blls/C/bllst.c .
 A variety of supported Hessian and constraint matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flaggeed by setting